4 Charming Places to Visit in the Cotswolds

 Depending on the particular tour you book, your day trip to the Cotswolds can range from $102.37 to $159.14.
 Following the above itinerary cost me $155.76 in total as a young college student on a budget:

-Tour prices seem to have gone up since I explored the Cotswolds in 2023, so you can expect your excursion to cost $15-75 more depending on the itinerary and if lunch is included.
+Tour prices seem to have gone up since I explored the Cotswolds in 2023, so you can expect your excursion to cost $15-75 more depending on the itinerary and whether or not lunch is included.
 I found it cheaper to purchase food myself on a tour that didn’t include any meals, and if you’re on a tighter budget you can always skip out on souvenirs.

 What to Wear in the Cotswolds?

 If you’re like me, then you’ll take any opportunity to embody the aesthetic of a particular destination.
-In the Cotswolds, the first word that comes to mind is none other than cottagecore.
+In the Cotswolds, the first aesthetic to embody that comes to mind is none other than cottagecore.

-While the local residents of the Cotswolds may not actually dress like this, how often do you have the opportunity to frolic around old-timey villages and lush meadows?
-Consider incorporating the following elements into your outfit as you embody the simplicity and charm of rural life through your look:
+While the local residents of the Cotswolds may not actually dress like this, how often do you have the opportunity to frolic around old-timey villages, lush meadows, and literal cottages?
+Consider incorporating the following elements into your outfit as you embody the simplicity and charm of rural provincial life through your look:

 Puffy Sleeves